GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 6. if not, continue searching backward using quadratic probing (accumulating in multiples of 16) until found.

-You can understand this algorithm with the help of the diagram below.
+You can understand this algorithm with the help of the diagram below:

 ![simd lookup](/images/rust-quick/rust-17-05.png)